cfldb Database

 Status of Edmonton Stadiums

-Edmonton Eskimos – Commonwealth Stadium
+Edmonton Elks – Commonwealth Stadium

-The Eskimos also contributed $7.5 million to $112 million in facility enhancements in the construction of a field house, new locker rooms and office space at Commonwealth.
+The Edmonton Football Team also contributed $7.5 million to $112 million in facility enhancements in the construction of a field house, new locker rooms and office space at Commonwealth.
 Construction was completed in time for the Eskimos first regular season game in 2010 but caused disruptions for the Eskimos first pre-season game.
 2011 also saw the completion of the Eskimo dressing room with a new display.
-Continuing the stadium enhancements, 2012 began a three year $12 million initiative to replace the seats in the stadium with new, wider green seats, losing one to three seats per row from the current configuration.
-The new seats are a random pattern of green and gold versus the old orange/brick red colour of the previous seats.
-The progress of the new seat installation can be seen in the background on broadcasts and images of the players.

 While there was a proposal to make Commonwealth Stadium covered before it was built, Edmonton council elected for an open-air stadium.
 Talk has persisted over the years that the stadium was built with the possibility to add a roof and there were some attempts to start such a project.
 The last such plan estimated the cost at $67 million in 1983, but this was a study estimate for an air supported roof, not a final design cost.
 That plan had its opponents and detractors and the financing questioned.
 I have found no evidence that the stadium was designed with an enclosure option to be added as another phase of the original plans or that there was ever a serious architectural and engineering study completed to state how an air-inflated dome or other covered roof structure would be accomplished.

-cfldb Edmonton Eskimo Stadium History and Details
+CFLdb Edmonton Elks Stadium History and Details

 Commonwealth Stadium seating chart

-cfldb Articles and Single Point Links on Commonwealth Stadium
+CFLdb Articles and Single Point Links on Commonwealth Stadium

 Link Mar 2010: Edmonton to Ditch Natural Turf

-Contact cfldb
+Contact CFLdb

 Have something to say?
-Please send questions, information and critiques to cfldb via our contact form or by email.
+Please send questions, information and critiques to CFLdb via our contact form or by email.

 Feeds